 Soaps on the market today are not truly soap.
 They are detergents and contain a great deal of harsh chemicals.
 Even “soaps” that claim to be gentle on the commercial market have a wide range of chemically enhanced ingredients added.
 All you have to do to see this is true is read the label.
 They are detergents.
 Also, the glycerin, an important byproduct of soap, is gleaned off from the commercial soap.
 Commercial soap companies replace this with a variety of other chemicals.
 Commercial glycerin is sold to other companies who then add their chemicals for making toothpaste, deodorant, and “Melt and Pour” or glycerin soaps.
 Please do not confuse “Melt and Pour” glycerin soaps with real handmade soaps.
 They are NOT the same.

 Handmade soap is a true soap.
 The cleaning properties are mild and wash off leaving no residues or scent.
-Soap makers start from scratch using their preferred oils and combinations.
+Soap makers start from scratch using their preferred oils.
 The soap is carefully watched and fussed over.
 Everything is made with a fine balance.
 No harsh chemicals are in the soaps.
-In fact, the sodium hydroxide (lye) used burns out within about 24 hours.
-Once it heats with the oils, it changes the molecular structure of the oils binding them together and solidifying them, thus saponification.
-The sodium hydroxide phases out and is no longer present.
+Once the lye combines with the oils, it saponifies and forms soap.
+Within 24 hours, the lye is no longer present.
 As soap sits on shelves to “cure” moisture evaporates, the oils/soap harden, and the soap turns milder.

 The answer is yes.
 You cannot make soap without lye.
 However, is there lye in your soap?
 Absolutely NOT.
 The lye combined with oils create the saponification process and then it is gone.
 If you purchase soap and you are told it is NOT made with lye, then it is NOT soap.
 Melt and Pour or most glycerin soaps are a by-product of large commercial soap processing companies.
 The glycerin is taken out of the soap and sent through more chemical changes to be sold for other products.
 So, in fact, you have to produce soap (using lye) in order to have the by-product of glycerin.